Thronplunder/DotA-OSC/README.md

 Sent information:
 - playerID: the ID of the player that gained XP
 - xp: the amount of xp the player gained in total

+*Dota2Position*
+Triggers every 5 seconds and updates the position of all the heroes ingame.
+Send information:
+- playerID: the ID of the player owning this hero
+- x: the x-coordinate of the hero
+- y: the y-coordinate of the hero